kudouhei/solution_architect_learning/src/azure/06-azure-storage/ch6.md

 Before you start, the selection of replication strategy is a trade-off between the cost and durability.

+The Standard GPv2 storage account is a Standard performance tier account.
+It supports several services as part of its construct: blobs, queues, tables, and file shares.
+This is the storage account type recommended for most scenarios due to its versatility in storage services and is the default option.
+It also supports several storage redundancy options: locally redundant storage (LRS), geo-redundant storage (GRS), read-access geo-redundant storage (RA-GRS), zone-redundant storage (ZRS), geo-zone-redundant storage (GZRS), and read-access geo-zone-redundant storage (RA-GZRS).

 #### Locally Redundant Storage
 Locally redundant storage (LRS) offers the least durability compared to other options you have.
 Since the durability is less, LRS offers the lowest cost.